2rp/monthly/README.md

 # Monthly

-Helps you find out many partial months (e.g. 1.3) there are between to dates.
-I use it for handling a prorated, monthly billing cycle.
+Helps you find out how many partial months (e.g. 1.3) there are between to dates.
+I use it for handling a prorated, monthly billing cycles.

 ## Installation